 By 2010 the Bluecoats reached new levels, finishing the season as Bronze medalists at Drum Corps International’s World Championships.
 It marked a new era in organization’s history where the corps was considered a perpetual contender within the activity.
-In 2014 the corps scratched and clawed its way one more place to a surprise finish, tilting the final placements on the last day of the season with a Silver medal finish.
-After finishing in third place in 2015, the 2016 Bluecoats were the Drum Corps International World Champions with their entertaining and innovative program “Down Side Up.”
+Beginning with the 2014 production, the corps would finish as a “medalist” in the top three for four of the next five seasons.

 Organizationally, the Bluecoats took a major step in 2011 when a building owned by the Knights of Columbus in North Canton was purchased to house the bingo operation and serve as a rental facility for banquets and meetings.
 Named the Champion Event Center, this new home is less five miles from the corps’ first rehearsal facility in the long-ago demolished original downtown Boys Club.
 While that physical distance is short, the distance the corps has traveled in so many other ways over time is lengthy and continues to grow.

 THE BLUE WAY Interactive Educational Experience started in 2009 as a way for high school students and prospective future members to interact with members and staff of the corps.
-In what is a miniaturized two days of drum corps tour, Blue Way participants house over night with the corps at Denison University, eat out of the corps Chuck Truck and learn the techniques and even part of the current year show side-by-side with the corps.
-Participants come to Denison for Blue Way from not just Ohio but from around the country.
+In what is a miniaturized two days of drum corps tour, Blue Way participants house over night with the corps at the university where the corps was preparing for summer tour, eat out of the corps Chuck Truck and learn the techniques and even part of the current year show side-by-side with the corps.
+Participants come to Blue Way from not just Ohio but from around the country.

 Nearly four decades after starting a parade corps, the organization has bridged out to form a competitive off-season color guard unit to compete in Winter Guard International (WGI).
 In 1981 the corps briefly fielded such a unit, but it did not last.
 In 2009 the independent winterguard unit Anthem joined with the Bluecoats to become Artistry IN BLUE.
 In an affiliated program, the goal of the group is to stoke the support and involvement of young performers in Northeast Ohio.
 Artistry IN BLUE has earned top honors at WGI and is recognized, just as the parent Bluecoats, as one of the most creative and fan-engaging units in its activity.